Dynamic Data Generation

 | API payloads | Send a unique email in a POST request body |

-| Test data variables | Define a project-level variable with a Faker value |
+| Test data variables | Define reusable project-level dynamic values |

 TOTP Automation